MoemenSuper/The-Other-Alex/README.md

 The command system is intentionally split by feature: `EventDirector` owns pacing; individual Controllers own their distinct cave, line-of-sight, spawn, and geometry checks; optional integrations remain optional.
 That is why similarly named commands can have different requirements.

-Use commands to stage a moment, but let a normal survival session breathe between major manifestations.
-The best Alex footage usually gives the audience time to notice the Hint or Pressure before the reveal.
+Use commands to stage a moment.
+In normal survival play, leave room between major manifestations so players can notice the hint or pressure before the reveal.